MHM5000/starred/README.md

 ## Others

+- [awesome-coins](https://github.com/kennethreitz/awesome-coins) - ₿ A guide (for humans!) to cryto-currencies and their algos.
 - [district-proposals](https://github.com/district0x/district-proposals) - Proposals for new districts to be built by the district0x Team.
 - [awesome-crowds](https://github.com/suchow/awesome-crowds) - A curated list of awesome resources on crowdsourcing, human computation, and online behavioral experiments.
 - [awesome-hyper](https://github.com/bnb/awesome-hyper) - 🖥 Delightful Hyper plugins, themes, and resources